Skip to Main Content

 • Business credit cards.
 Business credit cards can cover similar business expenses as microloans, often offering credit limits up to $50,000.
 These are more widely available than SBA microloans.

 • Non-SBA microloans.
 Other lenders may offer microloans, including online lenders like Accion Opportunity Fund and Kiva.
-You can also find these from Community Development Financial Institutions (CDFIs) and Minority Deposit Insitutions (MDIs), lenders certified to serve specific communities such as minorities.
+You can also find these from Community Development Financial Institutions (CDFIs) and Minority Deposit Institutions (MDIs), lenders certified to serve specific communities such as minorities.

 • Invoice factoring or financing.
-You can sell unpaid invoices to an invoice factoring company to collect payment, or use unpaid invoices to secure financing.
+You can sell unpaid invoices to an invoice factoring company to collect payment or use unpaid invoices to secure financing.
 Either way, the financing company advances cash against those invoices.

 The bottom line

 An SBA microloan can provide you with the capital you need to start or expand your business.
-But a potential downside is that you can only borrow up to $50,000 If you need to borrow a larger amount, consider applying for a conventional business loan or an SBA 7(a) loan instead.
+But a potential downside is that you can only borrow up to $50,000.

 Frequently asked questions

 • Minimum credit score requirements vary by lender.
-Some microlenders don’t have a minimum credit score requirement, but will still review your payment history and credit report to determine whether you qualify.
+Some microlenders don’t have a minimum credit score requirement but will still review your payment history and credit report to determine whether you qualify.
 If you have a bankruptcy listed on your credit report, you might have trouble qualifying.

 • SBA loan approval times vary by lender.
 But if you’re approved, you can generally expect to receive your funds within 30 to 90 days.